Nestle investing $200 million in Anderson facilities

 “This is great news for the city as we continue to move in the right direction,” he said.
 “There will be more announcements about business expansions and new investments in the future.”

-Greg Winkler, executive director of the Anderson Economic Development Department, said since locating in Anderson Nestle has invested approximately $1 billion in their facilities and employs more than 800 people.
+Greg Winkler, executive director of the Anderson Economic Development Department, said since locating in Anderson Nestle has invested approximately $1 billion in its facilities and employs more than 800 people.

 He said Nestle USA will pay more than $11 million into the tax increment financing district over 10 years.